chaxus/ran/packages/docs/src/ranui/skeleton/index.md

-# skeleton 骨架屏
+# skeleton

-在需要等待加载内容的位置提供一个占位图形组合。
+Provides a combination of placeholder graphics where you need to wait for content to load.

-## 代码演示
+## Code demo

-骨架长度跟随父级元素的长度
+The skeleton length follows the length of the parent element

 <div style="width: 100px;margin-top:10px">
     <r-skeleton ></r-skeleton>